 One of my dear friends — who hasn’t had children — recently told me that although she loves my FemFusion classes and videos, she always kind of “ignored” my jibber-jabber about pelvic floor strengthening because she hasn’t had kids.
 She knew pelvic floor health was important for women in general, but thought that conditions like prolapse and incontinence only pertained to women who’d given birth.
-It wasn’t until she read my book, FemFusion Fitness for Intimacy, that she realized that pelvic floor dysfunction can affect women of ALL ages and stages, and that no woman is left behind when it comes to changes that occur to the inner core throughout a lifetime.
+It wasn’t until she read my book that she realized that pelvic floor dysfunction can affect women of ALL ages and stages, and that no woman is left behind when it comes to changes that occur to the inner core throughout a lifetime.
 These inevitable changes require special attention to pelvic floor health and wellness.

 What the heck is the pelvic floor?

 The pelvic floor consists of a collection of muscles that stretch across the base of the pelvis.
 To orient yourself, place your hands on the uppermost crests of your pelvis (in other words, “put your hands on your hips”).
 If you imagine that your hands are on the top edges of a bowl, you can imagine your pelvic floor as the bottom of the bowl.